MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

      - When this property is set (any value), the tests are not executed.
      - Not set

+.. _module_natures.plugins.artifact_checker:

 Artifact Checker
 ^^^^^^^^^^^^^^^^

-The Artifact Checker is enabled for several modules natures:
+**Module Natures**:

+This plugin is used by the following module natures:

 - :ref:`module_natures.addon_lib`
 - :ref:`module_natures.foundation_lib_api`